2020 Emerge Literary Journal Contributors

 Farley Egan Green lives and writes in Coeur d’Alene, Idaho.
 She graduated from Scripps College and is retired from a writing/communications career.
 She writes for the pleasure of working with words and sounds, to tell stories and, in some cases, to make sense of difficult experiences.
 Her poems have appeared in the Trestle Creek Review, Smoky Blue Literary and Arts Magazine, and elsewhere.

-Shannon Frost Greenstein resides in Philadelphia with her children, soulmate, and persnickety cats.
-She is a Pushcart Prize and Best of the Net nominee, a Contributing Editor for Barren Magazine, and a former Ph.D. candidate in Continental Philosophy.
-Shannon was awarded a writing residency through Sundress Academy for the Arts in October 2019.
-Her work has appeared in McSweeney’s Internet Tendency, Crab Fat Magazine, Chaleur Magazine, Bone & Ink Lit Zine, Spelk Fiction, and elsewhere.
-Follow her on Twitter at @mrsgreenstein or her website: shannonfrostgreenstein.wordpress.com.
+Shannon Frost Greenstein resides in Philadelphia with her children, soulmate, and stubborn cats.
+She is the author of More., a poetry collection from Wild Pressed Books.
+Shannon is a Pushcart Prize and Best of the Net nominee, a Contributing Editor for Barren Magazine, and a former Ph.D. candidate in Continental Philosophy.
+Her work has appeared or is forthcoming in McSweeney’s Internet Tendency, Pithead Chapel, X-R-A-Y Lit Mag, Cabinet of Heed, Ellipsis Zine, STORGY Mag, Lunate Fiction, Door Is a Jar, and elsewhere.
+Follow Shannon at shannonfrostgreenstein.com or on Twitter at @ShannonFrostGre.
 She comes up when you Google her.

 Anna Gates Ha is a writer and part-time English instructor in Northern California.
 She earned her MFA in fiction at Saint Mary’s College of California, and her writing, nominated for the Pushcart Prize, has appeared in Harpur Palate, The Citron Review, Milk Candy Review, and Watershed Review, among others.
 You can find her at www.annagatesha.com and, sometimes, on Twitter @annagatesha.